BenchR267/goalfred/README.md

 ## License ##

-This library is distributed under the BSD-style license found in the [LICENSE](./LICENSE) file.
+This library is distributed under the MIT-style license found in the [LICENSE](./LICENSE) file.